 We’ve reviewed dozens of the leading models and came up with the top five on the market.

-If you search online! you’ll find hundreds of Japanese knives for sale.
+If you search online! for best chef knife you’ll find hundreds of Japanese knives for sale.
 But just because they’re called Japanese knives doesn’t mean they’re the real deal.
 In fact! many lower-priced models labeled as Japanese knives are nothing more than your average Western style kitchen knives.

-So! we not only looked at the design.
+So! we not only looked at the handmade japanese knives design.
 We also checked out the manufacturing process in order to determine how each knife was produced.
 An authentic Japanese knife is made using the same process that the Japanese have used for thousands of years.

 These knives are not made like Western knives! in large factories! by machines.
 Instead! these handcrafted knives are truly a work of art.